skytap/webhook-client-demos/README.md

     * rq
     * redis

-## Installing and Running the Skytap Webhook Demo
+## Install and Run the Skytap Webhook Demo
-Clone the webhook demo repo and install required libraries and packages.
+Clone the webhook demo repo and install the required libraries and packages.

 #### NodeJS Webhook Demo:
 1. Configure your Skytap and redis information in `.env`